RuthKirby/convocloud/README.md

 ## Natural Language Processing

 The python scripts that process the raw speech input and create semantically useful tokens for visualisation make use of the [Natural Language Toolkit](https://www.nltk.org/).
+This includes: tokenisation, removal of stop words and swear words and lemmatisation.

 ## Word Cloud Generation

-The bright and beautiful word clouds are rendered using [JQcloud](http://mistic100.github.io/jQCloud/).
+The bright and beautiful word clouds are rendered using the [JQcloud](http://mistic100.github.io/jQCloud/) library.